AWS Lambda

 Focus

-AWS Lambda is a FaaS platform.
+AWS Lambda is the OG FaaS platform.
 It does not focus heavily on solving specific problems, but rather providing a platform to use for whatever event-driven workflows you might have.
 Because of Amazon’s extensive service catalog, Lambda does have heavy emphasis on compatibility and integration with other AWS services.

 Key Features